Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

  3.  **Soil Organic Carbon Stock** (OCS) in kg/m$^2$ or in tons/ha and for the given soil depth interval,
  4.  **Total Soil Organic Carbon Stock** (TOCS) in million tonnes or Pg i.e. OCS multiplied by surface area,

 Global estimates of the total soil organic carbon stock are highly variable [@Scharlemann2014CM].
-Current estimates of the present total soil organic carbon stock range between 800–2100 Pg C (for 0–100 cm), with a median estimate of about 1500 Pg C (for 0–100 cm).
+Current estimates of the present total soil organic carbon stock (excluding peatlands) range between 800–2100 Pg C (for 0–100 cm), with a median estimate of about 1500 Pg C (for 0–100 cm).
 This means that the average OCS for the 0–100 cm depth interval for the global land mask (148,940,000 km$^2$) is about 11 kg/m$^2$ or 110 tons/ha, and that average soil organic carbon density (OCD) is about 11 kg/m$^3$ (compare to the standard bulk density of fine earth of 1250 kg/m$^3$); standard OCS for 0–30 cm depth interval is 7 kg/m$^2$ i.e. the average OCD is about 13 kg/m$^3$.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">The average Organic Carbon Stock for the 0–100 cm depth interval for the land mask (148,940,000 km$^2$) is about 11 kg/m$^2$ or 110 tons/ha.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">The average Organic Carbon Stock for the 0–100 cm depth interval (mineral soils) is about 11 kg/m$^2$ or 110 tons/ha.
 The average soil Organic Carbon Density (OCD) is about 11 kg/m$^3$ (compared to the standard bulk density of fine earth of 1250 kg/m$^3$).
 Standard Organic Carbon Stock for 0–30 cm depth interval is 7 kg/m$^2$ i.e. the average OCD is about 13 kg/m$^3$.</div>\EndKnitrBlock{rmdnote}

 The distribution of soil organic carbon in the world is, however, highly patchy with large areas with OCS $\ll 100$ tons/ha, and then some *pockets* of accumulated organic material i.e. organic soil types (histosols) with OCS up to 850tons/ha (for 0–30 cm depth interval).
 The world's soil organic matter accumulation areas are usually found in the following biomes / land cover classes: wetlands and peatlands, mangroves, tundras and taigas.